 - Please wear a mask.
 Due to increased COVID-19 transmission in Oakland County (as of 8.4.2021), we request all guests wear masks while in the museum.We ask that all guests age 3 and older that are unvaccinated wear a face mask for the duration of their visit.

 - Don’t feel well?
 Stay home.
 Visitors showing signs of illness will be asked to return at a later date.

 - Kids are welcome.
 Children must stay with an adult at all times.
 Children under 3 are encouraged to stay in a stroller or carrier in the museum galleries.

 - Free parking is available in the Art Museum Lot.

 - Cranbrook Art Museum has a single entry point.
 Follow signs to the main entrance at the museum peristyle.
-The assisted barrier-free entrance will continue to be available, with wayfinding from the Art Museum parking lot or call 248-645-3320.
+For barrier-free entry (no stairs) follow wayfinding from the parking lot and call 248-645-3320.

 DURING YOUR VISIT

 - No cash transactions.
-Credit or debit cards only; we will not accept cash for onsite purchases.
+Credit or debit cards only at this time.

 - Stay 6 feet apart.
 Social distancing is required and will be enforced.
 Parties may remain together.
 Social-distancing markers will be in place.